Teacher and pupilTeacher and pupil

 Example of an initial assessment form

-However, as there are so many new arrivals in the city (generally over 200 each year), rather than coming into schools to carry these out ourselves, we will support you to do these yourself.
+However, as there are so many new arrivals in the city (generally between 150 and 200 each year), rather than coming into schools to carry these out ourselves, we will support you to do these yourself.
 Typically, we will assess a new pupil with you observing, then co-produce the next one or two with you or observe you carrying one out until you are comfortable with the process.
 BLAs will support you with a child’s skills in their first language and support communication with parents.

 Where there are concerns about a pupil’s progress or an additional need is suspected, the advisers will carry out an additional assessment, using the ‘Cognitive Assessment for Multilingual Learners’ (CAML) toolkit and/or other resources and toolkits, depending on the pupil’s age.